whorvath2/identifier/README.md

 #### <a name="usecase">Workflow Use Case Example</a>

-A healthcare provider wants to use Identifier to store patients, and to be able to find patients by a combination of first name, last name, and birthday.
-They configure their client to add a patient entity to Identifier, and after receiving that patient's identifier in response, they add a search index for that identifier consisting of that patient's first name, last name, and birthday.
+A healthcare provider wants to use Identifier to identify patients for their internal systems, and to be able to find patients by a combination of last name and birthday.
+They configure their client to add a patient entity to Identifier, and after receiving that patient's identifier in response, they add a search index for that identifier consisting of that patient's last name and birthday.
 They can then submit the same index to retrieve any matching pateint entities:

     REQUEST                                                                 RESPONSE